zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### pane `String`

-The name of the pane that the axis should be rendered in.
+The name of the pane that the category axis should be rendered in.
 The axis will be rendered in the first (default) pane if not set.

 #### Example